Null0x-sh/Nullpeas/README.md

 ## Disclaimer

-I am currently transitioning into a cybersecurity career and actively learning offensive security, tooling development and software engineering.
+I am currently transitioning into a cybersecurity career and actively learning offensive security, tooling development, and software engineering.

 Nullpeas is both a passion project and a learning project.
-Expect evolution, iteration, breaking changes and refinement as I grow.
+Expect evolution, iteration, refinement, and occasional breaking changes.

-This tool is not being presented as a completed professional grade product.
+This is not being presented as a finished professional product.

 Nullpeas is for authorised security testing and education only.
 If you are not legally permitted to test a system, do not run this tool.